rafael-santiago/lethe/README.md

 support for flash stuff too, but by now, I won't do it.

 For ensuring that the implemented data destruction here is working fine on your system the well-known forensic tool ``Foremost`` is used (if you are on ``Linux``, in this case and have it installed).
+There are ports of ``Foremost`` for other Unix-like than ``Linux``, if you have a port of it installed, it will be used.
+If you do not have ``Foremost`` installed and still are on some Unix-like, the test binary will try to perform a Macgyver with ``cat + strings + grep`` for all necessary recoverying stuff.

-Moreover, I strongly suggest you to build the software on your machine by running all tests before installing the tool or using it as a library into your own stuff.
+I strongly suggest you to build the software on your machine by running all tests before installing the tool or using it as a library into your own stuff.
 Be sure that it is actually working instead of just believing on it.

 Finally, I am not reponsible for any misuse of information or code here.
 I am not responsible for any possible damage, data destruction or loss (partial or total) done by this software, too.
 Who knows your babysitter!
 Use it at your own risk!